 The following information will help you format your paper and your source citations according to proper APA style guidelines.
-This style is required of most written work in Communication courses, so it is in your best interest to master it as early as possible.
-Whenever you are in doubt about whether to capitalize a title, to include a page number or to do anything else related to formatting your paper and citations, you should consult this document.
+Whenever you are in doubt about whether to capitalize a title, to include a page number in a citation, or to do anything else related to formatting your paper and citations, you should consult this document.
 There is nothing magical or mysterious about APA format, and its requirements do not change without warning.
 Therefore, carefully following the guidelines in this document will ensure that you always correctly adhere to APA requirements.
-This document itself also is formatted entirely according to APA requirements, so please take note of its features as you read.
-For ease of reference, a table of contents is provided at the end of this document (see Appendix).